ananyaswadia/Data-types-in-CPP/README.md

 # Data-types-in-CPP
 A discussion on the basic data types C++ has to offer.

-Aim: To learn and implement data types in C++.
+🎯Aim: To learn and implement data types in C++.

-Tool: V S Code or any IDE.
+⚙️Tools: V S Code or any IDE.

-Theory:
+💡Theory:

 🔹 int (Integer)
 Stores whole numbers (no decimals)